johnalison/obsidian-notes/Journal/17 March 2025 Monday.md

 - Only half (46%) the events have four matching genJets
 	- ΔR to 0.4 => 68%
 	- ΔR to 10 => 99%
+- Fixes the weird mHH distribution that I say earlier !!!!

 # Hoops